 Staying strong!
 Julia Louis-Dreyfus is not going to let cancer break her spirit.
 The Veep star, 57, was diagnosed with breast cancer in September and in early November, she started her third round of chemotherapy.
 Then, in February, she shared she was "ready to rock" post-surgery.

 And now, she's been sharing photos of herself looking happy and healthy during a July Hawaii vacation.
 "Hiding in the bushes outside the Blue Ginger Cafe. #Lanai," she captioned one selfie.
 A clip of her dancing read, "Aloha baby! #Lanai."
 Another was of her with her husband, Brad Hall, with the caption, "Had to crop this photo.
 You’re welcome. #Lanai."

-And on Wednesday, Feb.
-14, the actress shared a stunning portrait alongside a positive post-surgery health update for her fans.
+Earlier this year, the actress shared a stunning portrait alongside a positive post-surgery health update for her fans.
 "Hoorah!
 Great doctors, great results, feeling happy and ready to rock after surgery.
 Hey cancer, 'F--k you!'
-Here’s my first post op photo," she wrote.
+Here’s my first post op photo," she wrote at the time.

 Hoorah!
 Great doctors, great results, feeling happy and ready to rock after surgery.
 Hey cancer, “Fuck you!”
 Here’s my first post op photo. pic.twitter.com/5LPlbzpiI3— Julia Louis-Dreyfus (@OfficialJLD) February 14, 2018